Find the best travel insurance for BaliView Plans

 Be sure to not bring any non-prescribed drugs or firearms into Bali.
 Indonesia has incredibly strict laws in regards to smuggling firearms and drugs, and convictions may result in a large fine or even imprisonment.

 Make sure you are up-to-date on all routine vaccines before your trip.
-Here are the common vaccination requirements.
-Experts expect that the COVID-19 vaccine will also be required once it’s more widely available.
+Here are some common vaccination recommendations for Indonesia.

 - Chickenpox (Varicella)